31 HR influencers in tech to watch in 201916 min read

-One of the more unique HR tech influencers on this list, David D’Souza has a Simpsons drawing of what we can only assume is himself as his Twitter picture and posts HR musings for us to marvel at.
+One of the more unique HR and recruitment influencers in tech on this list, David D’Souza has a Simpsons drawing of what we can only assume is himself as his Twitter picture and posts HR musings for us to marvel at.
 Do you want to marvel at them, too?
 Visit daviddsouza.com or follow him below.

 27 – Chris Russell

-The ‘Mad Scientist’ of online recruiting, Chris Russell, deserves a spot on this list of HR tech influencers.
+The ‘Mad Scientist’ of online recruiting, Chris Russell, deserves a spot on this list of HR influencers in tech.
 He knows his stuff on recruitment marketing, HR tech and job boards, so follow him for up-to-date advice!
 It’s worth your time.

 28 – Lou Adler

 Lou is another friendly face that we have seen floating around the HR online communities.
 He is an accomplished author and recruitment expert, pushing out quality content since we can remember.
 Just check out the graphic below to get a small taste of what you can expect from following Lou Adler into 2019.
 He just won’t stop being relevant and pushing recruitment knowledge boundaries!

 David Green is the CEO and founder of Zandel, and he is a conference chair for too many conferences to count!
 He’s one you can rely on to follow for updates on HR events, because he’s most likely speaking at them.
 David is a recognizable face of HR online, and his content backs that up.
 Just take a look at some of his insightful LinkedIn articles to give you an idea of what to expect from him in the coming year.